xhos/logi-hypr/readme.md

 # logi-hypr

-I got myself an mx master 3s and didn't find any good ways to bind it's gestures and per app horizontal scrolling on nixos w/ hyprland, so here we are. the gesture button is hardcoded to the gesture button on my mouse (277)
+I got myself an mx master 3s and didn't find any good ways to bind it's gestures and per app horizontal scrolling on nixos w/ hyprland, so here we are. the gesture button is hardcoded to the gesture button on my mouse (277). user has to be in the input group to use it.

 ## usage